 Who I am: My name is Grant J. Kidney.
-I’m a nationalist, blogger and video maker.
+I’m a graphic designer and former political commentator.

-What I do: I comment on issues revolving around the news cycle, filtering thoughts through a ‘Right’ leaning lens.
-I blog and create videos on such topics as the Fake News war against President Trump, Islam’s conquest of the West, illegal immigration, the Deep State, social justice warriors and other similar themes.
+What I did: I commented on issues revolving around the news cycle, filtering thoughts through a ‘Right’ leaning lens.
+I blogged and created videos on such topics as the Fake News war against President Trump, Islam’s conquest of the West, illegal immigration, the Deep State, social justice warriors and other similar themes.

 Deep intel: In 2008, I launched ‘The Grant J. Kidney Revolution’.
 This was a part serious, part satirical platform from which I could communicate political thoughts and ideas.
 I had attracted a huge following on the now defunct MySpace.com.
 At about this juncture, I self published my first book.
 The work has since been retired.